aerokube/lightning-java/README.md

 Lightweight and lightning fast Java [WebDriver](https://www.w3.org/TR/webdriver/) client for test automation professionals.

+## Motivation

+Lightning motivation is described in our [blog article](https://blog.aerokube.com/selenium-lightning-fast-client-libraries-bc6404414b13).

 ## Usage

 1. Make sure you have **Java 11 and above**.